lovell/sharp/.github/ISSUE_TEMPLATE/question.md

 Have you searched for similar questions?

-Are you able to provide a standalone code sample that demonstrates this question?
+Are you able to provide a minimal, standalone code sample that demonstrates this question?

 Are you able to provide a sample image that helps explain the question?